 During key stage 2 we work alongside our primary schools on a range of curriculum subjects.
-Both music and modern foreign language teachers visit year 6 classes to deliver topics and help support pupils academically in preparation for year 7.
+Music and modern foreign language teachers for examples, visit year 6 classes to deliver topics and help support pupils academically in preparation for year 7.

 Our GCSE Sports Leaders deliver PE lessons to pupils in both key stages 1 and 2.
 These lessons are guided and managed by our outstanding PE department and held both at St. Wilfrid’s and Temple Park Leisure Centre.
 We also coordinate Sports Festivals for our primary schools held again at these two sites.